axelvondreden/dms/README.md

  ```

-Lexa-DMS is super geil !
+Lexa-DMS is super geil ! <br>
-Lexa braucht einfach jeder der Ordnung in seinem Leben will !
+Lexa braucht einfach jeder der Ordnung in seinem Leben will ! <br>
-Vote for Lexa and you'll get the world domination DMS Power
+Vote for Lexa and you'll get the world domination DMS Power <br>